 Holy Water Spring Temple

-Approaching Pura Tirta Empul, President Sukarno’s presidential palace came into view.
-Sitting on top of a perfectly manicured grassy hill this stately palace is the Bali residence of Indonesia’s first president, Sukarno.
-His birthplace and resting place is Blitar in Java.
+Kingdom of PejengApproaching Pura Tirta Empul, President Sukarno’s presidential palace came into view.
+Sitting on top of a perfectly manicured grassy hill, this stately palace is the Bali residence of Indonesia’s first president, Sukarno.
+His birthplace and resting place is in Blitar, Java.
 However, Sukarno’s mother was Balinese, and this palace was built in 1957.
 The palace sits high above the holy bathing pools of Tirta Empul and commands a fine view.

-Tirta means holy water and Tirta Empul translates to ‘big spring’.
+Tirta means holy water, and Tirta Empul translates to ‘big spring’.
 It is one of the most sacred places in Bali.
 An inscription is dated 960 Ad at Pura Sakenan Temple in the nearby village of Manuk Aya, and mentions the bathing pools.

-At Tirta Empul make sure you stop at the double (bathing) pool, which has been carved out of the rock around a well, and another long pool that is full of bright orange and white koi fish.
+At Tirta Empul, make sure you stop at the double (bathing) pool, which has been carved out of the rock around a well, and another long pool that is full of bright orange and white koi fish.

-On a full moon, a constant stream of people come, day and night, to partake in a purification bathing ritual, a practice that has remained unchanged for over 1,000 years.
+Kingdom of PejengOn a full moon, a constant stream of people comes during the day to partake in a purification bathing ritual, a practice that has remained unchanged for over 1,000 years.
 The crowd includes many local pregnant women.
-It is important for local Balinese women during pregnancy to partake in the purification ritual, which they believe has great benefits for the mother and the baby.
+It is essential for local Balinese women during pregnancy to participate in the purification ritual, which they believe offers significant benefits for both the mother and the baby.
 The water that pours from the fountains is considered pure, sacred water.

 Bathing

-As well as the pools there are two beautiful pavilions located in the inner court, which are dedicated to the God Indra.
+Kingdom of PejengAs well as the pools, there are two beautiful pavilions located in the inner court, which are dedicated to the God Indra.
 There are more than 20 small shrines with intricately carved wooden doors decorated with reliefs.
 One of these is devoted to Dewi Sri, the rice goddess, one to the Lord of Majapahit, and one to Mt Batur.

 Story by Stephanie Brookes

-Stephanie Brookes is the author of Indonesia’s Hidden Heritage, Cultural journeys of discovery.
+Stephanie Brookes is the author of Indonesia’s Hidden Heritage: Cultural Journeys of Discovery.
 Her tales from Indonesia and beyond can be viewed on www.travelwriter.ws